kritsadakjt-code/social-media/README.md

    inactive users' feeds expire automatically instead of needing a cleanup job.
 6. **Idempotency Keys for Toggle Actions:** Like/unlike is a toggle, so a network retry of the same click could accidentally flip a successful like back into an unlike.
-Each request carries an idempotency key caches the result in Redis for 24h
+Each request carries an idempotency key that caches the result in Redis for 24h.
 7. **Database-per-Service:** Enforced strict service boundaries; all cross-service reads go through gRPC, preventing unauthorized direct database access.
 8. **Snowflake IDs & S3 Object Sharding:** Utilized Snowflake IDs for media assets and implemented a deterministic hashing strategy (SHA-256 prefixing).
-This distributes objects uniformly across 256 logical shards (`00`-`ff`) to mitigate AWS S3 hot partition bottlenecks caused by sequential time-based IDs
+This distributes objects uniformly across 256 logical shards (`00`-`ff`) to mitigate AWS S3 hot partition bottlenecks caused by sequential time-based IDs.

 ---